GrigoryGraborenko/neshny/README.md

 # Neshny
 Neshny is an OpenGL/C++ library for games and simulations.
 It is designed to be unobtrusive - use as little or as much of it as you wish.
 It is not an engine, rather a tool to help make writing your own engine easier.
 The core feature is an entity system that runs mostly on the graphics card.
 There is an optional UI that can overlay your window and display valuable debugging information.

 Currently it has dependencies on Qt >= v5.15, Dear ImGui >= v1.88, and Metastuff.
-There is an optional dependency on SDL as well for some features.
+There is an optional dependency on SDL as well for some features, and CMake >= 3.18 is strongly recommended.

 ## Installation
 Clone this repo to a location of your choice:
 ```
 git clone https://github.com/GrigoryGraborenko/neshny.git
 ```
-### Using cmake
+### Using CMake
 Pick one of the starter projects in the **Examples** directory - for example, the **EmptyQT+SDLJumboBuild** will create a near-empty cmake based project optimized for Visual Studio.
 It also sets up a pattern for Jumbo builds - this is highly recommended, as this reduces all compilation speeds drastically down to seconds.

 Make a copy of the entire directory and place it wherever you like.
 Ensure you have cmake 3.18 or greater installed.